Keyboard shortcuts

 stepsList of steps forming the execution DAG

-handler.callableIdentifies which handler class processes this step
+handler.callableIdentifies which handler processes this step

 dependenciesList of step names that must complete before this step runs

-retryRetry policy (retryable, attempts, backoff strategy, timing)
+retryRetry policy (retryable, attempts, backoff strategy)

 input_schemaOptional JSON Schema for validating task context